Thursday 22 November 2018 Cardiff (Wales, UK).

-Led by a variety of academics and expert practitioners, these essential seminars provide a practical overview of best practice in supporting suddenly bereaved children and young people.
+Led by a variety of academics and expert practitioners, this essential seminar provides a practical overview of best practice in supporting suddenly bereaved children and young people.

-Offering an excellent professional development opportunity to all school teachers and support staff, healthcare workers and counsellors, these events provide expert guidance on how to help children cope and recover from the shocking impact of a sudden bereavement, and offer a great chance for professionals to develop their skills and knowledge.
+Offering an excellent professional development opportunity to all school teachers and support staff, healthcare workers and counsellors, this event provides expert guidance on how to help children cope and recover from the shocking impact of a sudden bereavement, and offers a great chance for professionals to develop their skills and knowledge.

 Practitioners and academics specialising in sudden bereavement will discuss:

 - Symptoms and emotions that children and young people who have been suddenly bereaved may experience

 - Insights into methods that practitioners can use to best support suddenly bereaved children